cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 executed.
 When [Jump Normalization](#jump-normalization) is not active, some section of unreachable code may not be recognized.

-The `end` instruction, even when not reachable, is not removed unless the optimization level is `aggressive`.
+The `end` instruction, even when not reachable, is not removed unless the optimization level is `advanced`.
 Main body program and function definitions are each terminated by the `end` instruction and removing it might make the produced code somewhat less readable.